Background image

 Access requirements Description

-A primary degree (with first or second class honours) (Level 8 - National Qualifications Authority of Ireland) in a relevant or appropriate subject, or equivalent prior learning that is recognised by the University as meeting this requirement.
+A primary degree (with first or second class honours) (Level 8 - National Qualifications Authority of Ireland) in a relevant or appropriate subject, or equivalent prior learning and experience that is recognised by the University as meeting this requirement (RPL: Recognised Prior Learning).
 Applicants must also satisfy the English Language Requirements of the University.
 The University reserves the right to shortlist and interview applicants as deemed necessary.

 What to Include with your Application